Blockchain in real estate

-Revolutionizing online payments and the remittance sector was among the first and most prominent use cases for blockchain.
+Revolutionizing online payments and the remittance sector was among the first and most prominent use cases for blockchain and real estate.
 This translates perfectly to real estate, where blockchain’s core strengths could be utilized for handling the billions of dollars changing hands on commercial and residential property markets every day.
 The technology’s trustless nature allows for direct transactions between sellers and buyers, without the need of an overseeing institution verifying the validity of those transactions.
 The process can be further bolstered by implementing smart contracts, which ensure that a seller-buyer transaction will only take place if certain conditions are met

 Transparency and secure storage of transactional records

-The fact that blockchain is able to eliminate the need for external supervision of transactions already hints at its immense potential to improve security across the real estate sector.
+The fact that blockchain in real estate is able to eliminate the need for external supervision of transactions already hints at its immense potential to improve security across the real estate sector.
 This potential becomes even more evident after taking into account the other core features of the technology – its immutability and decentralized nature.
 For one, all members of a blockchain network share one, easily verifiable transactional history, which guarantees transparency across the entire network.
 On top of that, records that have been stored on the blockchain cannot be changed.
 The combination of these features allows for blockchain to serve as a single irrefutable point of truth, which can greatly benefit fraud detection and prevention, data storage, regulatory compliance and due diligence.

 Cutting out the middleman

 Third-party validators of transactions are not the only intermediaries risking to become obsolete if blockchain achieves widespread adoption across the real estate sector.
 Title companies will be among the affected, as blockchain-based systems will be able to automatically guarantee the legitimacy of the transfer of title.
 Blockchain platforms capable of connecting sellers and buyers directly will also eliminate the need for real estate agents, thus removing the burden of hefty property commissions from the equation.